KSP-KOS/KOS/doc/source/commands/files.rst

 Example::

     SWITCH TO 1.                      // Makes volume 1 the active volume COPY file1 FROM 0.                // Copies a file called file1.ks from volume 0 to volume 1
-    COPY file2 TO 0.         // Copies a file called file1.ks from volume 1 to volume 0
+    COPY file2 TO 0.                  // Copies a file called file2.ks from volume 1 to volume 0
     COPY file1.ks FROM 0.             // Copies a file called file1.ks from volume 0 to volume 1
-    COPY file2.ksm TO 0.     // Copies a file called file1.ksm from volume 1 to volume 0
+    COPY file2.ksm TO 0.              // Copies a file called file2.ksm from volume 1 to volume 0
     COPY "file1.ksm" FROM 0.          // Copies a file called file1.ksm from volume 0 to volume 1
     COPY "file1" + "." + "ks" FROM 0. // Copies a file called file1.ks from volume 0 to volume 1
+    COPY file2.ksm TO CORE:VOLUME.    // Copies a file called file2.ksm to active processor's volume COPY file2.ksm TO "other".        // Copies a file called file2.ksm to volume named 'other'

-``DELETE filename FROM volumeNumber.``
+``DELETE filename FROM Volume|volumeId|volumeName.``
 --------------------------------------

 Deletes a file.
-You can delete a file from the current volume, or from a named volume.
+Volumes can be referenced by instances of :struct:`Volume`, their ID numbers or their names if they’ve been given one.

 Arguments
 ^^^^^^^^^